rpadhit/single-page-cv/README.md

 # single-page-cv

+Hello, i am new to Frontend Developer

-this is my first project!
+here is my first project "single-page CV"

-open this code with your code editor on the computer to see the project
+i really appreciate to everyvody that give me an insight of my work

+here is my reference
 https://roadmap.sh/projects/single-page-cv